-\end{conj} We remark that if the Conjecture is to be true, then the above lower bound is sharp since there are known cases of equality.
+\end{conj} So far Conjecture~\ref{lrc} has been proven for up to $7$ runners \cite{barajas}.
+More recently, computer-assisted proofs have established the conjecture for $8$ runners \cite{rosenfeld8}, and refinements of these methods have been announced for $9$ and $10$ runners \cite{trakulthongchai910,rosenfeld9}.
+We remark that if the conjecture is to be true, the lower bound is sharp since there are known cases of equality.
 These cases are often referred as \emph{tight speed sets}, and a trivial construction is setting $v_i = i$ for all $1 \leq i \leq n$.
 However, there are more erratic cases of equality, as demonstrated by the work of Goddyn and Wong \cite{Goddyn2006TIGHTIO}.
-While the problem was first asked in relation to the field of Diophantine Approximation, it is connected to many other fields, including but not limited to: distance graphs' chromatic number \cite{10.11650/twjm/1500404981}, flows in graphs and matroids \cite{BIENIA19981}, and view-construction problems \cite{cusick}.
+While the problem was first asked in relation to the field of diophantine approximation, it is connected to many other fields, including but not limited to: distance graphs' chromatic number \cite{10.11650/twjm/1500404981}, flows in graphs and matroids \cite{BIENIA19981}, and view-obstruction problems \cite{cusick}.

-A natural focus is considering the near-equality cases when the loneliness value is between $\in [1 / (n + 1),1 / n)$.
-Assuming the Lonely Runner Conjecture is true, then this interval of loneliness value is made possible precisely by having all $n$ moving runners.
-Otherwise, any subset of $n - 1$ moving runners would lead to a loneliness value of at least $1 / n$.
-Here, Kravitz questions whether the spectrum of achievable loneliness values within this interval is dense, to which he reveals that, contrary to expectation, it is discrete \cite{kravitz}.
-He then proposes the following Conjecture to further sharpen and formalize this observation. \begin{conj}[Loneliness Spectrum Conjecture \cite{kravitz}] For any positive integers $v_1,\ldots,v_n$, we have either
+We focus on the “near-tight’’ regime $\,[1/(n+1),\,1/n)$.
+Assuming the Lonely Runner Conjecture, any configuration with at most $n-1$ moving runners already guarantees a gap of at least $1/n$.
+Hence gaps strictly below $1/n$ can occur only when \emph{all $n$ moving runners are present} (equivalently, in the original formulation with $n+1$ runners on the circle, all $n+1$ velocities are pairwise distinct).
+Here, Kravitz questions whether the spectrum of achievable loneliness values within this interval is dense, to which he conjectures that, contrary to expectation, it is discrete \cite{kravitz}.
+He then proposes the following conjecture to further sharpen and formalize this observation. \begin{conj}[Loneliness Spectrum Conjecture \cite{kravitz}] For any positive integers $v_1,\ldots,v_n$, we have either